1 Timothy 3 – Qualifications for Leaders

 f.
 Hospitable: They are willing and able to open up their home to both friends and strangers.

 g.
-Able to teach: Skilled enough in the Bible to teach, either in a public or one-on-one setting.
+Able to teach: This means they are skilled enough in the Bible to teach, either in a public or one-on-one setting.

 h.
 Not given to wine: The idea is of not being addicted to wine or intoxicating drink.
 This verse, in itself, does not prohibit godly leadership from drinking alcoholic beverages, but it clearly discourages it.